 The Siegler Fellowship was created in 2017 in honor of Holocaust survivor Ruth Siegler’s 90th birthday.
-Her children and grandchildren worked with the BHEC to create this paid summer research fellowship opportunity for a graduate or post-graduate student, to ensure that the stories of Holocaust survivors would be preserved for future generations.
+Her children and grandchildren worked with the BHEC to create this paid research fellowship opportunity for a graduate or post-graduate student, to ensure that the stories of Holocaust survivors would be preserved for future generations.

-The application deadline is January 1, and students will be notified of acceptance no later than March 1.
-The Fellowship time frame is May to early August, and coordinated between the Siegler Fellow and the Fellowship Supervisor.
+The application deadline is July 1, 2021 and students will be notified of acceptance no later than July 15, 2021.

 Applicants Must Submit the Following

-- Transcript (official or unofficial)
+- A current transcript (official or unofficial)

 The Birmingham Holocaust Education Center (BHEC) first organized in 2002 as the Birmingham Holocaust Education Committee, an all-volunteer sub-committee of the Alabama Holocaust Commission (AHC).
 The initial organizers included community volunteers, educators, and survivors who recognized the need for more Holocaust education in our community.
 In 2011, the organization changed its name to the Birmingham Holocaust Education Center, and by 2014, the organization filed for its own 501c3 status and hired its first full-time, paid employee.

 As it enters its third decade, the Birmingham Holocaust Education Center is finalizing plans for a new permanent home.
 Under a long-term-year lease with Temple Emanu-El, the BHEC will transform the Temple’s former Discovery School into an 8,000-square-foot center that will include an exhibit area, multipurpose room to be used for education and community programming, lobby, archives, and library.